tendai22/dpans94_ja/app.md

 Search-order specification and control mechanisms vary widely.
 The FIG-Forth, Forth-79, polyFORTH,  and Forth-83 vocabulary and search order mechanisms are all mutually incompatible.
 The complete list of  incompatible mechanisms, in use or proposed, is much longer.
 The ALSO/ONLY scheme described in a  Forth-83 Experimental Proposal has substantial community support.
 However, many consider it to be  fundamentally flawed, and oppose it vigorously.

-Recognizing this variation, this Standard specifies a new “primitive” set of tools from which various  schemes may be constructed.
-This primitive search-order word set is intended to be a portable  “construction set” from which search-order words may be built, rather than a user interface.
-ALSO/ONLY or the various “vocabulary” schemes supported by the major Forth vendors can be defined in terms of the  primitive search-order word set.
+Recognizing this variation, this Standard specifies a new "primitive" set of tools from which various  schemes may be constructed.
+This primitive search-order word set is intended to be a portable  "construction set" from which search-order words may be built, rather than a user interface.
+ALSO/ONLY or the various "vocabulary" schemes supported by the major Forth vendors can be defined in terms of the  primitive search-order word set.

 The encoding for word list identifiers wid might be a small-integer index into an array of word-list  definition records, the data-space address of such a record, a user-area offset, the execution token of a  Forth-83 style sealed vocabulary, the link-field address of the first definition in a word list, or anything else.
 It is entirely up to the system implementor.

-In some systems the interpretation of numeric literals is controlled by including “pseudo word lists” that  recognize numbers at the end of the search order.
-This technique is accommodated by the “default search  order” behavior of SET-ORDER when given an argument of -1.
+In some systems the interpretation of numeric literals is controlled by including "pseudo word lists" that  recognize numbers at the end of the search order.
+This technique is accommodated by the "default search  order" behavior of SET-ORDER when given an argument of -1.
 In a system using the traditional  implementation of ALSO/ONLY , the minimum search order would be equivalent to the word ONLY.

 There has never been a portable way to restore a saved search order.
-F83 (not Forth 83) introduced the  word PREVIOUS , which almost made it possible to “unload” the search order by repeatedly executing the  phrase CONTEXT @ PREVIOUS.
-The search order could be “reloaded” by repeating ALSO CONTEXT  !.
+F83 (not Forth 83) introduced the  word PREVIOUS , which almost made it possible to "unload" the search order by repeatedly executing the  phrase CONTEXT @ PREVIOUS.
+The search order could be "reloaded" by repeating ALSO CONTEXT  !.
 Unfortunately there was no portable way to determine how many word lists were in the search order.

 ANS Forth has removed the word CONTEXT because in many systems its contents refer to more than one  word list, compounding portability problems.